Electronic Cigarettes (E-Cigarette)

 - E-cigarettes vary in shape, size and general appearance.
 They often look like cigarettes, but can also look like other everyday items such as ballpoint pens.

 To date, there is no scientific evidence that e-cigarettes can be used to quit smoking.
-And, e-cigarettes have not been approved by the Food and Drug Administration (FDA) as smoking cessation devices even though some companies claim to help people quit.
+E-cigarettes have not been approved by the Food and Drug Administration (FDA) as smoking cessation devices.

 Are there risks to using an e-cigarette?